athkdev/blog/content/leetcode resources/2373 Largest Local Values in a Matrix.md

 ---

-# 2373.
-Largest Local Values in a Matrix

 Fairly easy to overthink this problem.
 I mean no issues if you want to further analyze it and but it’s an easy.